I published a copy of a letter on this site in December 2012.

 He, (at great length) explained that he was, in real life, one of those who contributed to the Scallywag article and he and the others, were only doing it for, ‘A day out in London, a few quid and free food and drink’.

 He assured me that it was a complete fabrication, the idea had come from Journalists Angus Stickler and Iain Overton, who had been covering the story from the beginning.

-“It is complete rubbish mate, and you are damaging your reputation by publishing it on your blog” was part of one conversation I remember.
+“It is complete rubbish, and you are damaging your reputation by publishing it on your blog” was part of one conversation I remember.

 *It should be noted that the actual facts of the above revelations should not be considered as anything but the words of one man only, as there is nothing and nobody I have found to corroborate his version*

-It has recently come to light that DL has been setting up numerous Twitter accounts including @therisingup and the more recent @gimpchimp which then renamed itself @munkeekiller.
+It has recently come to light that D has been setting up numerous Twitter accounts including @therisingup and the more recent @gimpchimp which then renamed itself @munkeekiller.

-*At the time of writing there have been at least fourteen Twitter accounts and three blogs published specifically to discredit me.!*
+*At the time of writing there have been at least fourteen Twitter accounts and three blogs published specifically to personally attack me.!*

 I wrote about this then-unknown user in an earlier article, who had been caught obsessively trawling the Internet for personal information about me to use and to pass on to others.